 WHMIS online training helps workers and supervisors understand how to recognize hazardous products, read supplier and workplace labels, use Safety Data Sheets, understand pictograms and hazard classes, and apply safe handling, storage, and emergency-response procedures in the workplace.

-Calgary Safety Consultants provides WHMIS training designed to support both individual certification and full workplace implementation across different roles and environments.
+Calgary Safety Consultants provides WHMIS training designed to support both individual certification and workplace implementation across different roles and environments.
+Most workers can complete WHMIS training online, making it a practical option for employers who need fast, consistent, and documented training across one location or multiple worksites.

 Available online training options include:

-WHMIS training is commonly required for workers, supervisors, contractors, and employers where hazardous products are used, handled, stored, transported within the workplace, or may be encountered during normal work, maintenance, emergency response, or cleanup activities.
+WHMIS training is needed when workers use, handle, store, or may be exposed to hazardous products at work.
+This includes workers, supervisors, contractors, and employers in workplaces where hazardous products are used during normal operations, maintenance, cleaning, storage, emergency response, or cleanup activities.

-This includes workplaces such as construction, manufacturing, oil and gas, transportation, warehousing, laboratories, maintenance, healthcare, cleaning services, and other environments where workers may be exposed to hazardous products.
+This may include construction, manufacturing, oil and gas, transportation, warehousing, laboratories, maintenance, healthcare, cleaning services, office environments, agriculture, municipal operations, and other workplaces where workers may encounter hazardous products.

 WHMIS training is especially important for: